ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 When you cancel or delete your hosting plan, the email solution attached to it will also be cancelled.
 To keep your email addresses, you will need to detach the email solution before cancelling the hosting plan.<br>

-To do this, go to your web hosting plan’s `General information`{.action} tab.
+To do this, go to your Web Hosting plan’s `General information`{.action} tab.
 In the **Configuration** section, click on the `...`{.action} button to the right of **Email addresses**.
 Click `Detach my email option`{.action} and follow the instructions to order an independent email solution that lets you keep your email addresses you have already created.

-## Diagnostic
+## Diagnostics

 > [!warning]
 >